zainkhalid08/reminders/readme.md

 # TODOS

 NOT YET/IDEAS
+*system for spellings consistency
+*remove keywords, have the tags as keywords by system *system for search... before it may be hard to catch up.
 *if the video isn't loaded from youtube...is there a way to tell... or prevent that ugly message....
 *show all tables in admin panel
 *about post